 I won’t change my mind.
 I’ve never felt drawn to the idea of having children.
 The fact that I don’t have a strong maternal drive doesn’t make me less of a woman.
 Nor does it make me a bad person.
 It simply makes me someone who doesn’t want children.

 It’s not because I’m selfish.
 If anything, it’s because I’m all too aware of how little I have in time and resources to give a child.
 I’m a freelancer who rents an apartment, who still has a part-time side hustle that dominates my weekends, and who is trying to build a business.

 The Cost of Bringing Up a Child

 You can use online calculators on sites like BabyCenter to estimate how much it will cost to raise a child.
-You select your region and write down your income, the age of your child, and whether or not you’ll pay for your child’s college.
+Select your region, enter your income, the age of your child, and whether or not you intend to pay for your child’s college.

-I plugged in my information: I make less than $60,000 a year, live in the southeastern part of the U.S., and would care for a child as a single parent.
+I plugged in my information: I make less than $60,000 per year, live in the southeastern part of the United States, and would care for the child as a single parent.
 The calculator estimated that I would spend $172,200 to raise one child.
 That was a mind-boggling number for me.
 It confirmed that a child would waylay my financial future.